 TACL: our Technical Assistance Coordination Library – is very simple to use.
 There are many easy ways to search and filter your results:

 Access this feature under the keyword search bar on the homepage, or at the Browse A-Z button at the top of TACL.
 Both work the same way.
 Click on the letter (or number, if the resource title starts with a number, like 2020) and you will receive a list of resources that begin with that letter (or number).
 If the letter is grayed out, that means there are not yet resources in TACL that begin with it.
 Check back later!
-You also have the option to search All resources - ALL is at the bottom of the A-Z list.
+You also have the option to view All resources - View All Resources is at the bottom of the A-Z list.

 There is an advanced search button at the top of TACL, and under the keyword search bar on the homepage.
 Both work the same way.
 Use the query builder to search for combinations of keywords, title words, subjects, and dates using like or equals (the exact wording).
 Use the AND option to search for all the words and the OR option to search for any of the words.
 AND NOT will find resources that also do not have a specific word or phrase in them (mobility AND shared AND NOT bicycles will display a list of resources about shared mobility, without resources about bicycles).
 Use like to find all variations of a word and use equals (=) to find exact words in the resource title and/or subject.
 When you enter text in the query builder, it will show your search at the top in the search bar.
 When you enter text, a new drop-down box will automatically appear to let you enter more text if you want to.
 The search results will display all your search terms and phrases at the top of each resource details page.
 Check the x to remove a term or phrase from the search.

 After you receive a list of search results, you will see sort options on the left.
 You can sort by relevance (most relevant resources will display first) or by date (most recent resources will display first).